Wi-sc/BriNet/README.md

 ```

-## License

-The code and models here are available under the same license as Caffe (BSD-2) and the Caffe-bundled models (that is, unrestricted use; see the BVLC model license).

 ## Contact

 For further questions, you can leave them as issues in the repository, or contact the authors directly: